Definition and Examples of Immediate Family

 Even if two people are not connected by marriage but by a civil partnership or cohabitation, immediate family may apply.
 Members of a person’s immediate family may go as far as cousins, grandparents, great-grandparents, aunts, uncles, and even further.
 It depends on both the law in question and on the responsibilities people have toward the other people in their lives.

 There are other criteria useful for determining immediate family besides blood and lineage.
 Some of the more common are:

 - Distance: In the past, if family members lived at a distance, it was hard to make a case for them to be considered immediate family.
 Today, living in a world of global communications and travel, it's easier to make that case even if you live at a distance.

 - Relationship: Even though you may not be close to some of your extended family, like cousins, the law may dictate that they are part of your immediate family.

 - Length of time: In some cases, family members may be considered immediate if they have lived with you for a least one year.

 The composition of immediate family for a person may vary for different legal or financial purposes.
+For example, if you have a family member receiving care at the hospital, you may be required by hospital rules to be an immediate family member in order to have visitation privileges.
 Here are some more of the most common situations where you may encounter an immediate family requirement.